pieroproietti/penguins-eggs/README.md

 # Usage
 In addition to the description of the commands in this README, you can consult the [Official book](https://penguins-eggs.net/book/#official-book).
-For developers there is also other documentation included in the [documents](./documents)  and [o386](./i386) directories of this repository,
+There is also other documentation - mostly for developers - included in the [documents](./documents)  and [i386](./i386) directories of this repository,

 <!-- usage -->
 ```sh-session